NordicTrack RW200 Rower Review

 • Center Display will show either the time, distance, or strokes.

-Unfortunately, the monitor cannot track heart rate, which is a bummer but there are many wearable devices and phone apps that can perform this function.
+Unfortunately, the monitor cannot track heart rate (as discussed in the NordicTrack RW900 article), which is a bummer, although there are many wearable devices and phone apps that can perform this function.

 One very popular heart rate monitor is the Polar H10 Bluetooth Fitness Tracker.